nh2/hatrace/README.md

 ## Use cases

 * **General**
-  * Get all syscalls in a list and process them programatically.
+  * Get all syscalls in a list and process them programmatically.
   * Audit high-assurance software systems.
   * Debug difficult bugs that occur only in certain rare situations.
   * Change the results of system calls as seen by the traced program.